Skip to main content

 Invasive Lobular Carcinoma (ILC)

-What is Invasive Lobular Carcinoma (ILC)?
+What is invasive lobular carcinoma (ILC)?

 Invasive Lobular Carcinoma (ILC) is a type of breast cancer that originates in the lobules, which are the milk-producing glands of the breast.
 Unlike other types of breast cancer that form as lumps, ILC often presents as subtle thickening or fullness in the breast tissue, making it challenging to detect through physical examination or imaging.